THE RED BULLETIN: What was the inspiration behind the theme for Luzia? Why Mexico?

 How long does a Cirque show take to create from idea to opening night?

 More or less 2 years.

 What is the significance of adding water?
 Why did it take so long for this to be a key element in a Cirque show?

 Adding water is a very big challenge in a touring show.
 It essentially means that all electrical and mechanical systems need to be waterproof, that we need to find new types of soles for artist’s shoes, that we need to come up with a system to dry costumes between shows.
 Also, the water needs to be heated during the winter, as well as recycled.
 But we decided the challenge was worth it and found solutions to all those obstacles.

 Are there any never-been-done-before tricks or body movements in this show?

 We have developed a new type of Cyr Wheel to be able to perform underwater by adding winter bike tires on the external surface.
 We decided to explore the combination of hoop diving (a Chinese traditional circus discipline) and giant treadmills with the hope of creating more speed and a unique sequence of movements.
 It is also the first time we used rain and a water basin in the middle of the stage; with this element we are able to integrate a strap act where an artist “dips” into the water.
-And it’s the first time we have a soccer freestyle dance act.
+And it’s the first time we have a football freestyle dance act.

 How do most performers find their way to Cirque?